academic/vipa/docs/INSTALL.md

 While installing some depenencies, Composer will ask for a GitHub access token.
 You don't have to proivde one, as it will try to download from the source but you will need to press `ENTER` each time it tries.
 If you want to provide, see [GitHub's help article](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

-When installation is complete, you will need to provide some parameters to OJS.
+When installation is complete, you will need to provide some parameters to VIPA.
 Some of those are:

 * *Database parameters*: Use the one you have created before installing dependencies.
 Type them carefully as you might have to re-run this wizard if anything goes wrong.
  * `database_driver` (`pdo_pgsql` by default)